LocalizedKorabli/Korabli-LESTA-L10N/README-EN.md

 ## Q&A

-- Q：Armory and dockyard unlocalized?
+- Q: Armory and dockyard unlocalized?

-  A：Those are website pages displayed by the game's built-in browser and are not able to be localized via MO localization.
+  A: Those are website pages displayed by the game's built-in browser and are not able to be localized via MO localization.

-- Q：After a certain startup, the game shows up in Russian again?
+- Q: After a certain startup, the game shows up in Russian again?

-  A：The build number folder in the `bin` directory is replaced with each version update, just reinstall the package.
+  A: The build number folder in the `bin` directory is replaced with each version update, just reinstall the package.

 ## Contributing